GitMasterLOL/Oscilloscope-Project/Ideas-and-Drafts/Dev-Notes.md

 3. Biases this ±1.67v signal with +1.67v to achieve a 0 to 3.3v range signal
 4. Sends this scaled, biased signal to the MCU

+### Constraints
+1. Summing inverter + inverter setup
+2. Dual channel support (or use two sets of single channel)

 (Need to define the following)
 ### Electrical Specifications
 ### Operating Parameters